 - Trim any threads if/as needed and enjoy!

 Caution: Accidental squeaking while stuffing and/or sewing may result in dog theft attempts from your craft table before you finish the project.
+I almost always accidently squeak things when I’m squeezing fillings or hand sewing.
 Look at rascal Humphrey in the collage above!